Skip to main content

 When you forget what God said about who you are, you drift back into who the world says you are.
 The voices around you, the disappointments behind you, and the fears inside you fill the space the forgotten word once occupied.

 This is why memory matters so much in the life of faith.
-It is not nostalgia.
-It is not sentiment.
-It is identity maintenance.
+It is identity maintenance — not nostalgia, not sentiment.
 The word God spoke re-anchors you to the version of yourself He is shaping, even when your present circumstances look nothing like it.

-Amnesia, then, is not just inconvenient.
-It is strategically disorienting.
+Amnesia, then, is strategically disorienting.
 And the enemy knows it.

 Paul Was Not Being Poetic